35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 #### Southwark’s Housing delivery webpages

-Southwark Council’s [Housing delivery ](https://www.southwark.gov.uk/planning-environment-and-building-control/planning/planning-policy-and-guidance/monitoring-1/amount#lgd-guides__title)webpage has the [‘latest registered provider survey results’](https://app.powerbi.com/view?r=eyJrIjoiNzJhYTg1ZDYtNzcxZC00MDQzLThlMDUtNTkyNDk2MTBkMzkyIiwidCI6ImY3YWRjZjA2LTk1OGYtNDRjNC1iYzFjLTMzOWVkZDkwOTAzZCIsImMiOjh9&pageName=591e92e31d05964600da) which have replaced the annual audit.
+Southwark Council’s [Housing delivery ](https://www.southwark.gov.uk/planning-environment-and-building-control/planning/planning-policy-and-guidance/monitoring-1/amount#lgd-guides__title)webpage has the *[‘latest registered provider survey results’](https://app.powerbi.com/view?r=eyJrIjoiNzJhYTg1ZDYtNzcxZC00MDQzLThlMDUtNTkyNDk2MTBkMzkyIiwidCI6ImY3YWRjZjA2LTk1OGYtNDRjNC1iYzFjLTMzOWVkZDkwOTAzZCIsImMiOjh9&pageName=591e92e31d05964600da)* which have replaced the annual audit.
 The survey results are displayed using tables, a pie chart and an interactive map.

-Clicking on the pie chart brings of registered providers brings up a table of their affordable housing developments.
+Clicking on the pie chart of registered providers brings up a table of their affordable housing developments.
 A further click on one of the listed developments brings up a circle on the interactive map.
 Hover over the circle and a label giving the postcode and number of homes in the development appears; right click on the label and then on the ‘Show data point as a table’ option leads to a table giving the development’s details.

 #### Taking a closer look